-What Does an HR Compensation Manager Do?
+What Does a Compensation Manager Do?

 Compensation managers are responsible for researching, establishing, and maintaining a company's pay system.
 This involves researching and understanding the current and upcoming competitive markets for employee pay and benefits.
 A compensation manager must find ways to ensure that pay rates are fair and equitable in order to retain and recruit employees.

 Compensation Manager Duties & Responsibilities

 The job generally requires the ability to perform the following duties:

 - Develop and evolve an organization’s pay scale and structure